 All standardized testing, including SAT Subject Tests, must be sent to George Washington University Undergraduate Admissions.
 Please do not send any scores to the George Washington University MD Program.
 Our College Board code is 5246 and our ACT code is 0664.
 U.S. citizens, U.S. permanent residents, and Canadian citizens may be considered for admission to the program.

-The George Washington University's Presidential Scholars in the Arts (PSA) program is composed of our most talented arts students who are driven by challenging education and artistic growth.
-Our students are supported in their artistic pursuits and have the opportunity to work one-on-one with faculty, who are both dedicated artists and teachers.
-Together, they experience our nation’s most important museums, stages, libraries, centers for performing arts, and arts organizations.
+The George Washington University's Corcoran Scholars in the Arts program engages talented students across many disciplines who are driven by challenging academic and artistic growth.
 Located in the heart of Washington, D.C., GW offers a vibrant community of practitioners and supporters of the arts.